kherron13/330_project3/SRS.md

 ### 2.6 User Documentation

-The Boost system shall provide an integrated help system that describes the rules of the system, and illustrates all system functions.
+The Boost system shall provide an integrated help system that describes the rules of the system and illustrates all system functions.
 The Boost system shall provide this information in the time of downloading the app.
 This documentation will include in-app tutorials and help documents referenceable through user interface.

 ### 2.7 Assumptions and Dependencies